oimoyu/blender_bonex_document/source/get_start.rst

 Quick start
 -----------
-Create a bone. selected in pose mode.
-Click "Start"
+Create a bone.

+Click "Start Modify" to enter addon modify UI.

+Select bone in pose mode

+Press "C" to set the selected bone as rigidbody.

+Check the playback option.

+Start playing then you get a physics bone.

 .. raw:: html